sosacrazy126/acp-consciousness-arch/README.md

 ## Containerized Emergent Lattice

 The `acp-emergent` folder contains a Docker Compose setup for a multi-agent ACP network using the Qwen model.
-Each agent container connects to your host's Ollama service on `11434`, and logs are written to `./logs`.
+It includes an `ollama` service that provides the model, and logs are written to `./logs`.
 Start it with:

 ```bash
 docker compose up --build